On an average day, I take anywhere from 3 to 300 pictures of my dog, Banjo.

 - Volunteer your services.
 Many animal shelters post photos of their adoptable animals online.
 If you volunteer your pet photography services and provide the shelters with great pictures, then they may share your business information on their websites and social media platforms.

-Finding clients when you start a pet photography business can be slow work.
+Finding clients can be slow work.
 Don’t be discouraged if it doesn’t seem like business is picking up.

 Just keep pushing for exposure and encourage your happy customers to share their experience.